Chart Color Schemes

 The educational profile of Moffat Beach - Battery Hill exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 29.5% for residents aged 15+, surpassing the Rest of Qld average of 20.6%.
-This rate also exceeds that of the SA3 area (23.6%).
+The area's educational profile is notable regionally, with university qualification rates at 29.5% of residents aged 15+, exceeding the Rest of Qld average of 20.6% and that of SA3 area at 23.6%.
 Bachelor degrees are most prevalent at 20.5%, followed by postgraduate qualifications at 5.7% and graduate diplomas at 3.3%.
+Trade and technical skills are prominent, with 36.3% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.8% and certificates at 24.5%.

 Frequently Asked Questions - Education